pandiaraajan-hub/translate/replit.md

 ## Overview

 This is a full-stack voice-to-voice translation application built with a React frontend and Express.js backend.
 The app provides automatic real-time translation between Chinese, English, and Tamil languages using the Google Translate API.
-It features voice input with automatic speech-to-speech translation, enhanced mobile responsiveness, and intelligent error handling - designed for seamless voice-only communication.
+It features press-and-hold recording (walkie-talkie style) with automatic speech-to-speech translation, enhanced mobile responsiveness, and seamless mobile touch event handling - designed for streamlined voice-only communication with "Pandi Tech" branding.

+**Status: FULLY FUNCTIONAL ON MOBILE** - Main recording button successfully working on mobile devices as of January 27, 2025.

 ## User Preferences